 The unwanted hours will then be evenly distributed among the (t + u)% of workers who have been temporarily freed from employment or are unhappily employed.

-Numerical Example: In country A, w = 50% of workers are employed in obsolete industries, x = 10% are in roles that can be readily mechanized, and y = 10% are unemployed.
+Numerical Example: In country A, w = 50% of workers are employed in unnecessary or obsolete jobs, x = 10% are in roles that can be readily mechanized, and y = 10% are unemployed.
 So, under the proposal, t = 70% of workers would be temporarily freed from employment.
 Of the 30% of workers who are fruitfully employed, half of them enjoy their jobs and half would prefer not to do them.
 That leaves 15% of current potential labor time to distribute evenly among the t + u = 85% of workers currently not happily, fruitfully employed.
 Easy.

 Since the (t + u)% of workers will have very few compulsory working hours, which we can think of as the minimum labor-time commitment, they will be free to pursue other activities, including productive activities of their own choosing, the rest of the time.